 Many things about the Color the Wold ad drew me in, not the least of which was the do-gooder angle.
 Each shade is associated with a specific cause, from combating anxiety and depression to ‘books for Africa’ to brain injury to sea turtles.
 Then there was the recyclable paper dispensers, the focus on older women, plus the product is vegan and hand-poured.

 I also really loved the color as it appeared in the ad.
-It reminded me of MAC’s Twig (née Twiggy, did you know they had to change it?) that I wore back in the day, but with the increased amount of pink I’d always wished for.
+It reminded me of MAC’s Twig (formerly known as Twiggy) that I wore back in the day, but with the increased amount of pink I’d always wished for.
 To top it all off, a discount was offered, so, attempting to reign in my impulses, I purchased a single tube in the Flawless color.

 When it arrived in the mail, my 7-year-old daughter opened the package and unbeknownst to me ran outside to play apparently thinking it was for her, or that it was O.K. for her to play with it, or she was just hoping I wouldn’t notice.
 Who knows what goes on in that kid’s brain.
 When I finally got my hands on it, the lipstick was broken off at the base and nowhere to be found.

 There was a tiny amount of product in the recessed area where the lipstick attaches to the dispenser, which I scooped out with my fingernail and smeared on my lips.
 I liked the color and consistency enough to continue with that struggle for the next week.
 When there was no more to be scraped, and after a stern conversation with my daughter about not opening my packages, I ordered another tube of Flawless, again at the $14 price.